rogtejada/log-processor/README.md

  - Remove group and sorting in memory on the getTopPagesByDate;

-### NOT IMPLEMENTED FEATURES:
+### NOT YET IMPLEMENTED FEATURES:
  - Security
+    - Plan:
+        - Create user authentication service
+        - Stores encrypted user info in database
+        - Creates user session and stores in redis
+        - Session will have a determined time to live
+        - Any service will receive a token and check for valid session on redis

  - Page ranking missing actions per page
+    - Plan:
+        - PLAN-A) Do one aggregation query and the merge info with searchHits
+            - PRO -> One ES access
+            - CONS -> On memory process of potentially big list

+        - PLAN-B) Do one aggregation query and the search for match by each aggregagtion result
+            - PRO -> No in memory processing
+            - CONS -> N more access to elasticsearch

 ### ARCH OVERVIEW
 ![simple_arch](simple_arch.png)